cvjena/freestylo/paper.md

 tool and library for the detection of those stylistic devices.
 Due to its simple and easily configurable command-line interface, the tool itself is geared not only to people with programming knowledge, but also to literary scholars that use distant reading methods in their research.
+Additionally it supports multiple languages by design and is easy to extend to other languages.
 The software contained in this package is designed to be used either as a library, usable in other python programs, or as a stand-alone command-line tool.